Cat1237/cocoapods-hmap/README.md

 Every time you execute pod install or pod update, `cocoapods-mapfile` will automatically generate a `header map file` for you and modify `HEAD_SEARCH_PATHS`.

+### Option && Flags

+`hmap-gen/hmap-writer`:

+- `--project-directory=/project/dir/`: The path to the root of the project directory.
+- `--nosave-origin-header-search-paths`: This option will not save xcconfig origin [HEADER_SEARCH_PATHS] and put `hmap file path` first.
+- `--clean-hmap`: This option will clean up all `hmap-gen/hmap-writer` setup for hmap.

+`hmap-reader`:

+- `--hmap-path=/hmap/dir/file`: The path of the hmap file.

 ## Command Line Tool

 Installing the 'cocoapods-mapfile' gem will also install two command-line tool `hmap_reader` and `hmap-writer` which you can use to generate header map file and read hmap file.